Dragon Ball GT: A Hero's Legacy: Plot

-100 years after Goku defeats Omega Shenron, all of his friends and family are now deceased except for his granddaughter, Pan, who is now elderly.
+100 years after Goku defeats Baby, all of his friends and family are now deceased except for his granddaughter, Pan, who is now elderly.
 She has a great-great grandson (Note: The Funimation dub differs from the original Japanese release, making Pan the grandmother of Goku Jr.) named Goku Jr., who closely resembles his great-great-great-great grandfather (Note: The Funimation dub differs from the original Japanese release, making Goku the great-great grandfather of Goku Jr.) Goku, but lacks the latter's courage and fighting spirit.
 Pan takes Goku Jr. to the cemetery to pay their respects to her grandfather and tries to train him to be a warrior, but he has no confidence.
 At school, he is bullied by classmate Puck and his gang.
 While chastising Goku Jr for not standing up for himself, Pan faints and is hospitalized.

 Goku Jr. recalls the story of the magical wish-granting Dragon Ball and hopes to use it to heal Pan.
-The next morning, he encounters Puck and his gang and reveals to them that he is going to Mount Paozu but is ridiculed.
+The next day, he encounters Puck and his gang and reveals to them that he is going to Mount Paozu but is ridiculed.
 Angry, Goku Jr. unleashes some of his power and knocks out the bullies.
 After following the road for hours, a truck driver gives Goku Jr. a ride but later steals his belongings when he exits the truck to relieve himself.
 Goku Jr. encounters Puck yet again at a roadside grocery store, who agrees to accompany him so he can watch him be eaten by a monster at Mount Paozu.
 To acquire supplies for the long journey, Puck steals a cart full of food from the grocery store.
 Goku Jr. tells Puck about his quest to heal Pan, and though Puck doesn't believe in the Dragon Balls, he decides to help on the off chance it could work, saying he admired Pan's strength.